-6.3 AN EXPLICIT INNOVATION, KNOWLEDGE TRANSFER & LEARNING AGENDA Alliance contracts are awarded based on the reputation of the alliance partners rather than on cost, with the cost not determined until after the contract has been signed and preliminary design work is completed.
-The key driver for Main Roads is to build the best possible roads for the community and they seek alliance partners who can bring innovation to each project (Edmonds 2007).
+The awarding of alliance contracts are based on multiple criteria including the reputation of the alliance partners rather than being based entirely upon cost.
+Even the final cost is often not determined until after the contract has been signed and preliminary design work is completed (though there is always an accepted formula or system for determining the eventual cost that is agreed to in advance).
+In essence, a key driver for Main Roads is to build the best possible roads for the community and they seek alliance partners who can bring innovation to each project (Edmonds 2007).
 While alliances are primarily risk/reward-sharing arrangements, they afford the opportunity for both public and private partners to engage in projects larger than any one entity would be able to undertake on their own.
 Thus alliances provide a capacity building potential for all individuals and organisations involved that is not inherent in conventional contracting arrangements.
 In addition, alliance partners have to complete all land resumptions, approvals, heritage considerations and stakeholder relations, formerly dealt with by Main Roads ahead of the awarding a contract.
 These processes now run concurrently, thus speeding up the process, but says one project director: "For everyone this is a new way of working and we probably didn't appreciate the risk and time associated with what Main Roads does before they award a traditional contract."
 At the start of each project, an independent alliance facilitator works with the alliance management team to determine goals, including a commitment that everyone will exit the alliance with enhanced knowledge and skills.
 This process involves establishing explicit non-cost key performance indicators, which are measured and rewarded by the client as part of the contract.
 These include training and the development of individual training plans.
 Thus there is a clearly articulated learning agenda.
 Says a project director: "The sharing of knowledge is a two way street and no one is bleeding off anyone else.
 While I have enhanced my knowledge of design and geotechnical issues, I know that the Main Roads guys have a better understanding of contracting issues.
 Although there is a contract in place, things are very different from a conventional contract in that we negotiate better outcomes and there is a different mindset."